Translating Biblical names

 How a legendary name was found suitable for venerative reapplication isn't at all clear.
 The names of the beloved kings David and Solomon were never repeated in the Biblical records, yet there are four men named Saul mentioned in addition to the loser king Saul.
 There are eleven men named Joel mentioned in the Bible, nine named Jeremiah, seven named Isaiah, three named Daniel, two named Ezekiel, but only one named Job, one named Jonah and one named Eli.

-• And they called her Monterey because she was conceiving during Jimi Hendrix' famous concert.
+• And they called her Monterey because she was conceived during Jimi Hendrix' famous concert.

 The name Zerubbabel is obviously commemorative, and so are the names of the children of Hosea and Gomer: Lo-ammi, Jezreel and Lo-ruhamah, and so is Isaiah's son Maher-shalal-hash-baz.
 The name Jerusha(h) appears to be an example of a commemorative name.
 And many of the Ab-names seem commemorative, especially those of women.
 For example, the name Abi (mother of king Hezekiah) means My Father and can only be either venerative or commemorative.